Call for Presentations

 Abstracts and bios should be submitted to firstname.lastname@example.org

 The abstract should not contain more than 250 words.
-Please identify whether you wish the abstract to be considered for a Plenary or Breakout Session or workshop.
+Please identify whether you wish the abstract to be considered for a Plenary or Breakout Session or workshop (see specifics below).
 Please specify the topic area (stream).

 Please note that abstracts received without an accompanying bio will not be considered.

-Plenary Sessions - opportunity to address all attendees and should have broad appeal.
+Plenary Sessions - opportunity to address all attendees so should have broad appeal.
+The time allotted varies from 1 hour to 1 ½ hours which includes time at the end of the session for Q&A.

-Workshops (Half day or Full Day) are more training related sessions, to be scheduled for the day prior to the conference.
+Workshops (Half day or Full Day) – opportunity to provide training to attendees.
+Workshops will be scheduled on the day prior to the conference start.

 The Programme Subcommittee will review all presentations - selection will be based on the following criteria: